 Note to Reader: This article was originally published on Commander Bedlam with the same title on the date of March 28, 2012.
 Parts of this post were edited and expanded upon to include the author’s opinion on the DLCs which were released after this article was written with regards to Liara’s role.
 Thank you and enjoy the article!

-To summarize my points, (1) The massive role and content of Liara’s character could help influence a player choose her to maximize the experience.(1.5) She is the only one you can have a romance scene in all three games.
-(2) If she can die, then she is simply very, very hard to kill.
-(3) Numerous opportunities to establish and rekindle a romance despite of who you chose and times you rejected her.
-(4) Her character is written in a way that suggests that she has strong feelings for Shepard regardless of status as lover or friend.
+To summarize my points, (1) The major role of Liara’s character could help influence a player to choose her to maximize the experience and she is the only one you can have a romance scene with in all three games.
+(2) If she can die, then she is simply very, very hard to kill compared to other romance options and squad-mates.
+(3) There are numerous opportunities to establish and rekindle a romance regardless of who you chose and the occasions you reject her.
+(4) Her character is written in a way that suggests that she has strong feelings for Shepard regardless of her status as lover or friend.

 Buy your copy of the Mass Effect Trilogy from Amazon.com now!